 You need to consider a few things about your partner if you are undergoing religious abuse in your relationship.
 Here are the following:

 - Have you felt silenced when attempting to challenge or differ about a religious thought?
-Do they call your considerations senseless, dumb, wrong?
+Do they call your considerations senseless, dumb, or wrong?
 Do you feel absurd for having an alternate thought?

 - Do you feel disgraced when you differ about certain religious thoughts?
 Is it alright for you to challenge their thoughts on religion?